deckardsworkspace/rico-bot/README.md

 * A Spotify developer account (get one [here](https://developer.spotify.com/dashboard/))
 * A working Firebase Realtime Database (create one [here](https://console.firebase.google.com/))

+Some of the requirements installed by `pip` require that the Python development headers, like `Python.h`, be present in your system.
+Others require that a GCC compiler be present as well.
+Instructions differ per operating system, but generally for Debian/Ubuntu systems you can do `sudo apt install python3-dev build-essential`.

 If you want to use Rico's music playing functionality, you will also need a working and reachable Lavalink server.
 Downloads and sample configuration for Lavalink is available at its [official repository.](https://github.com/freyacodes/Lavalink)

 You can get a working Lavalink instance in three ways: